Beginner sock knitting: Sockalong successes

 Then the pairs started to arrive.
 One after the other, faster and faster like falling snowflakes.

 Almost every hour it seemed that there was another pair to be admired – and the wonderful thing about this group is the sense of community that has developed.
 Everyone helps, everyone encourages and praises.
 It really is social media at its best.

 And do you know, out of all the pairs that have been made (and this is only a small selection!), there have been very few pairs initially made in the same colour yarn.
 Thanks to lots of information swapping, I think there are going to be quite a few more pairs of socks in the same yarn as another pair – but the beauty of hand knits is that each sock will turn out differently, even if the yarn is the same.
 They really are like snowflakes; each one unique and beautiful in their own particular way.

 People who thought they would never knit a pair of socks are now on their second, third and fourth pairs.
 Friendships have been made across the globe and meet-ups are planned.
-We’ve started a knit n natter group – the Winwick Mum Sockalong Society – because people wanted to talk about more than just socks.
+We’ve started a knit n natter group – the Winwick Mum Sockalong Society (now renamed the Knit n Natter group – because people wanted to talk about more than just socks.

 So what now?
 Well, the Sockalong is far from over.
 New people are joining in all the time and are more than welcome.
 The tutorials will always be on the blog so there’s no rush and no time limit.
 I’m always happy to answer questions, whether here on the blog or in the Facebook or Ravelry groups.
 I love seeing people discover that knitting socks isn’t beyond them after all.